About us

 History

 Obbola has a thousand-year history as one of the oldest villages in Umeå parish.
-Society It is located on Obbola Island in the mouth of the Umeälven River and has for centuries had fishing, seal hunting and mink farms as sources of income.
-Of the many fishermen, only one remains today, Nils-Erik Sjöström, fourth-generation fisherman and owner of Salteriet Byviken AB.
-The old part of the saltery, which today is our preparation premises, was used in the 1940s and 1950s as a saltery for stocking.
-During these decades there were many fishermen in the community and the catches were large.
-The flounder was landed at the saltery's quay, cleaned (gill = remove the gills and intestines from flounder) and salted in large wooden barrels to later be preserved in tin cans.
-The saltery created jobs and the work was mainly carried out by women from the village.
-Today, only a small part of the stream is salted.
+Society which is located on Obbolaön in the mouth of the Ume River and has had fishing, seal hunting and mink farms as sources of income for centuries.
+The old part of the salting plant, which is today our processing facilities, was used in the 1940s and 1950s as a salting plant for herring.
+During these decades, there were many fishermen in the community and the catches were large.
+The herring was landed at the salting plant's quay, cleaned (gill = remove the gills and intestines from the herring) and salted into large wooden barrels for later preservation in tin cans.
+The salting plant created jobs and the work was mainly done by women from the village.

 We run the Salteriet